 For the places of worship, some places to visit in Chirala are the St. Mark’s Lutheran Church and Sri Veera Raghavaswamy Temple.

 What I loved most about Chirala is its vibrant nature.
-The bridge over the railway track, the buildings, they’re all literally vibrant and give off a lively vibe at all times.
+The bridge over the railway track, and the buildings, they’re all literally vibrant and give off a lively vibe at all times.

 Its people are equally vibrant – people with large hearts.
 We took an autorickshaw and fell short of some money.
 But the driver didn’t mind and let us go without asking further.
 I doubt this would ever happen in a metropolitan city.